ernestnash/Referal_module/REFERAL/README.md

 1. Install PHP
 2. Install and configure a MySQL database version 8 or above.
 3. Clone the repository to your local machine.
-4. start Apache server
+4. Start Apache server
-5. you can acces the system via http://localhost/ONLINE-REFERAL-SYSTEM/REFERAL/
+5. You can acces the system via http://localhost/ONLINE-REFERAL-SYSTEM/REFERAL/

 ## Features